Do you even lift? Of course, you do. Perhaps even to a point where your body gives out.

-Where females often associate traits of an ideal body image with anorexia, males tend to lean more towards body dysmorphia, a mental disorder which harbours the mindset that one’s own appearance is severely flawed and requires exceptional measures to improve it.
+Where females often associate traits of an ideal body image with anorexia, males tend to lean more towards body dysmorphia, a mental disorder that harbours the mindset that one’s own appearance is severely flawed and requires exceptional measures to improve it.

 Case in point, excessive levels of fitness or bodybuilding to achieve the perfect physique.
-Dr. Jones explains that the psychological effects of this can often appear on a few levels.
+Dr Jones explains that the psychological effects of this can often appear on a few levels.

 “The addiction can be in relation to body image and sense of self.
-And so it can be symptomatic of low self esteem or not feeling comfortable with one’s self.”
+And so it can be symptomatic of low self-esteem or not feeling comfortable with one’s self.”

 “There’s also the addiction to the natural body chemicals that are produced in the context of training such as endorphins.”

 “It’s a feel good chemical so it can be a good way to deal with stress.
 Exercise is good for mental health, it’s just when it becomes an addiction that it has detrimental implications.”